 The head-tenant is considered to have made another tenancy agreement with the sub-tenant, while still keeping their original agreement with the landlord.
 The relationship between the head-tenant and the sub-tenant is the same as that between a landlord and tenant, and all the same rights and responsibilities apply.
 For example, the sub-tenant would tell the head-tenant of any repairs needed to the property, and could make a compensation claim against the head-tenant if those repairs weren’t made and the sub-tenant suffered a financial loss as a result.

 You cannot assign or sub-let without the landlord’s written consent.
 However, the landlord cannot unreasonably withhold their consent.
 If they do, you can apply to the Tribunal for an order that the consent of the landlord is not required.
-Contact the Tenants Union for more information.
 A landlord or agent cannot charge a fee for consenting to an assignment or sublease.
 However they can charge a fee for the preparation of a written assignment of a tenancy agreement.
-For more information contact the Tenants Union.
 If you assign or sub-let without consent, the landlord can give you a 14-day Notice to Vacate and apply to the Tribunal to have you evicted.
-If you receive a Notice to Vacate you should contact the Tenants Union for advice.
+If you receive a Notice to Vacate you should contact us for advice.

 In some situations it may better to end your tenancy rather than assign or sub-let.

 Just because a person is sharing part of a house or flat with another person, it does not necessarily mean that they have a sub-letting arrangement.
 There is often confusion about whether a tenant is a sub-tenant, a co-tenant or a licensee.
 Co-tenants are all parties to the one tenancy agreement or lease together, with equal rights and one landlord.
 On the other hand, circumstances that may indicate a sub-letting situation are: